 - Fashion & Textiles museum (the most intact Tudor Merchant’s House in Totnes)

-- Totnes Museum (Elizabethan House built in about 1575)
+- Totnes Museum (Elizabethan House built around 1575)

 - Paddle boarding